-With the generous support of the Muscat family and the broader community, Express Media is honoured to present The Kat Muscat Fellowship, offering support and development for a young writer or editor.
+With the generous support of the Muscat family and the broader community, Express Media is honoured to present the Kat Muscat Fellowship, offering support and development for a young writer or editor.

-Kat’s writing embodied her personal mantra of feminism, empathy and defiance, and each year the recipient of the fellowship is asked to take up her notion of challenge: exploring bold subjects, thinking deeply and critically about the world and the culture we consume, and reflecting and building on the craft of writing or editing.
+Kat’s writing embodied her personal mantra of defiance, feminism and empathy, and the recipient of the Fellowship will take up her notion of challenge: exploring bold subjects, thinking deeply and critically about the world and the culture we consume, and reflecting and building on the craft of writing or editing.

 The Kat Muscat Fellow is selected by the Custodial Committee of The Kat Muscat Fellowship, which includes members of Express Media’s board and staff, the Muscat family and appointed community members.
-Past recipients include Bri Lee (2016), Fury (2017), Ana Maria Gomides (2018), and Liana Skrzypczak (2019), Maddie Godfrey (2020), Dženana Vucic (2021), Munira Tabassum Ahmed (2022), and Taylor Mitchell (2023).
+Past recipients include Bri Lee (2016), Fury (2017), Ana Maria Gomides (2018), Liana Skrzypczak (2019), Maddie Godfrey (2020), Dženana Vucic (2021), Munira Tabassum Ahmed (2022), and Taylor Mitchell (2023).

 The Fellowship is made possible with the generous support of the community and the Muscat family.